You're reading docs for Nextly Alpha. APIs may change between releases.

 />

-Each image can have a crop point (focal point) that controls how it's cropped when using the "cover" fit mode.
-Set it in the admin media library by clicking on the image in the edit dialog.
+Each media record can carry a focal point that controls how "cover" crops behave.
+Set it from the admin media library by clicking the image in the edit dialog.
+The values are stored as focalX (0-100, left to right) and focalY (0-100, top to bottom).

 <img